Brisbane Global Rugby Tens: History

-The Super Rugby teams from Australia and New Zealand take part in the tournament each year with other teams from around the world also invited.
+The tournament was designed as a rugby union equivalent to the NRL Auckland Nines, aiming to provide a high-profile pre-season showcase for Super Rugby talent.
+The Super Rugby teams from Australia and New Zealand took part in both editions, with various international teams invited to participate.
 For the 2017 tournament, RC Toulonnais, Blue Bulls, Manu Samoa, and the Panasonic Wild Knights were invited.
+The 2018 edition saw the inclusion of Pau and a Fiji representative side.

-The teams compete for a grand prize of $250,000 AUD over two days, first playing in group stages before entering finals.
-Between 300 and 400 players attend each event.
-A 'legend wildcard', is allocated to each team allowing a former star player to join their match day squads.
+Teams competed for a prize pool including a $250,000 AUD grand prize, playing in group stages before entering a knockout finals format.
+A 'legend wildcard' was allocated to each team, allowing a former star player to join their match-day squad; notable wildcards included Stephen Larkham (Brumbies), Carlos Spencer (Blues), and Andrew Mehrtens (Classic Wallabies).